RIS-Synergy/Import-Tool/README.md

 **ETL**: *Extract*, *Transform*, *Load* is the process of extracting data from one system, transforming it, and loading it into another system.

+**Backend**:
+The backend is the Node.js server that serves the frontend and the API.

+**Frontend**:
+The frontend is the Nuxt.js application that is served by the backend.

+**Database**:
+The database is a PostgreSQL database that is used by the backend to store data.